jocapello/Jordan-Capello/README.md

 - 🔭 I’m a Computing, Mathematics, and Analytic's student at Queen's University.

 - 🌱 I’m currently learning: C.
-- 👯 I’m looking to collaborate on: Anything cool!
+- 👯 I’m looking to collaborate on: Data Analytics / IOT projects
 - 📫 How to reach me: jocapello7@gmail.com or 20jrmc@queensu.ca
 - 😄 Pronouns: He/him